Estimating Graph Dimension with Cross-validated Eigenvalues: Discussion

 \section{Discussion}

 In this paper, we proposed a new way to estimate the number of latent dimensions in a graph $k$ using the concept of cross-validated eigenvalues.
-Through edge splitting and thanks to a simple central limit theorem, the estimation of cross-validated eigenvalues is efficient for very large graphs.
+Through edge splitting and thanks to a simple central limit theorem (or conditional CLT for Bernoulli graphs), the estimation of cross-validated eigenvalues is efficient for very large graphs.
 The paper also provides theoretical justification showing that the estimator is consistent.
 Our simulations and empirical data application validate the theory and further demonstrate the efficacy of the proposed method.

 In addition to being quickly computable, a key advantage of cross-validated eigenvalues is our rigorous understanding of their behavior outside of the asymptotic setting where all $k$ dimensions can be estimated.
 Theorem \ref{thm:cltA} encodes this rigorous understanding into a $p$-value.
 This theorem requires very little of the population matrix $P$; it does not presume that it is from a Degree-Corrected Stochastic Blockmodel, nor does it presume the actual rank of $P$ or the order of the eigenvalue being tested.
 Of course, this level of ease and generality comes with a price.
-In particular, we only get to compute the eigenvectors with $1-\varepsilon$ fraction of the edges.
+For Bernoulli graphs specifically, the inference is conservative rather than exact, though still valid.
+In addition, we only get to compute the eigenvectors with $1-\varepsilon$ fraction of the edges.
 The natural possibility is to estimate $k$ with a fraction of the edges and then recompute the eigenvectors with the full graph.
 Going forward, we hope others will join us in crafting new estimators for $\lambda_P(\hat x_j)$ that do not require leaving out edges.